anshulupadhyay03/KmmMovieBuff/README.md

-## TMBD Movie KMM app for Android and iOS
+## TMBD Movie KMM app for Android,iOS and Web.
-This project is the implementation of how one can adopt the Kmp (Kotlin multiplatform) for building Android and ios apps.
+This project is the implementation of how one can adopt the Kmp (Kotlin multiplatform) for building Android , ios apps and for Web.
 I have used the TMDB's developer apis to fetch the movie-related data.
 I have used the **Compose Multiplatform** to build the UI of both platforms.
 If you are new to Compose multiplatform please go through: https://www.jetbrains.com/lp/compose-multiplatform/